Atiehmerikh/FABRIK_Full_Body/README.md

 ## OutPut:

-Output is a text file (`angles.txt`) which computed joint angles and also the final position in stick diagram.
+Output is a text file (`output/angles.txt`) which computed joint angles and also the final position in stick diagram.

 ## References: